 Meals included: Breakfast

 Commonly known as the ‘winterless north’ New Zealand’s Bay of Islands is made up of over 140 subtropical atolls.
-Renowned for its untouched beaches, abundant marine life and idyllic climate, this tropical paradise ticks all the boxes.
+Renowned for its untouched beaches, abundant marine life, and idyllic climate, this tropical paradise ticks all the boxes.
 Spend some time on a remote stretch of beach, or see the dolphins on an ocean safari.
 If diving is your thing, take the morning to descend the Rainbow Warrior - The Greenpeace flagship sunk by French saboteurs in 1985.
 Wander around Russell, a whaling port founded in 1843.
-Learn about our culture in historic Waitangi, the site where The Treaty of Waitangi was signed in 1840 between the Maori and European settlers dictating the terms by which New Zealand would become a British colony.
-Alternatively you may like to take a day tour to Cape Reinga, the very top of the North Island.
+Learn about our culture in historic Waitangi, the site where The Treaty of Waitangi was signed in 1840 between the Māori and Europeans.
+Alternatively, you may like to take a day tour to Cape Reinga, the very top of the North Island.

 Experience the Bay of Islands the old-fashioned way with a cruise on the R. Tucker Thompson, a traditional gaff-rigged schooner with her own unique history.
 On the Full Day Sail, be as active as you like – take the helm, help set the sails, ride the bowsprit and climb the rigging – or simply relax while the crew command this impressive ship as she sails across the Bay.
 During your sail, the crew will share some of the rich history of the area with you.
 Step ashore and explore a secluded island or take a swim while your barbeque lunch is prepared.